Many people dream about visiting New York City in winter and many will make the long trek from all over the world to fulfill their dream.

 One of New York’s most famous landmarks is bright and energetic Times Square.
 Times Square is also one of the most famous places in the world to celebrate the coming of the New Year.
 Over a million people each year watch the ball on the roof of One Times Square drop.

 To enjoy the celebrations, you will need to arrive at Times Square relatively early in the day to get a good view but from that point onwards, you will need to remain relatively stationary as moving will result in losing your place.

 However, the mood in the square is joyful and there is a little celebration every hour as different time zones enter the new year.
-There are plenty of hotels, bars, and restaurants around the square where you can camp out in instead of waiting in the cold outside.
+There are plenty of hotels, bars, and restaurants around the square where you can camp out instead of waiting in the cold outside.